carpentries-incubator/fair-bio-practice/_episodes/10-jupyter-for-computing.md

 What is left for us to do is write the code through which we want to analyse our data, and explain the narrative behind the experiment and interpretation of the results.
 Notebooks can be exported as .pdf and .html file which allows for easy sharing of notebooks.

-> ## Exercise
->
-> Discuss how Jupyter Notebooks can help in being FAIR:
->
->> ## Solution
->>
->> *  Findable - Jupyter notebooks can also be deposited on GitHub, making
->> them findable in the WWW
->> *  Accessible - Sharing of code in form of a Jupyter Notebook makes
->> data and analysis more accessible/shareable
->> *  Interoperable - The format of Jupyter Notebooks is highly
->> interoperable since files can be exported as .pdf, .html or as original
->> jupyter notebook files (.ipynb) which allows opening/viewing of these files with standard browsers
->> *  Reproducible - Sharing of results and code in form of a Jupyter
->> Notebook makes analysis reproducible and more understandable as the
->> entire workprocess and narrative is annotated throughout
-> {: .solution}
-{: .challenge}

 ## Working with Jupyter Notebooks

 To show you how easy it is to work with Jupyter Notebooks, we have